Neurodiversity-Affirming Counselling Approach

 • Flexible session formats (phone call, Zoom with cameras off, Zoom messaging)

 I am committed to anti-oppressive practices and actively work to decolonize my practice and knowledge.
-I recognize the harm that many Eurocentric colonial modalities have on individuals, knowing that I have more to learn.
-I seek to recognize and address the systemic forms of oppression that impact neurodivergent people, as well as their intersectional experiences of marginalization, including race, gender, sexual orientation, culture, religion, disability, and socio-economic status.
-As a polyamorous person, I also bring an understanding of the plentiful ways that human connection exists outside of mono-normative and colonial frameworks.
-This is a sex-positive space where pleasure, liberation, and all forms of intimacy and relational expression are welcome.
+I seek to recognize and address the systemic forms of oppression that impact neurodivergent people, as well as their intersectional experiences of marginalization, including race, gender, sexual orientation, culture, and disability.
+We can’t have liberation or healing without integrating the systemic influences of our distress.

 • Centring your lived experience and cultural knowledge as expertise

-• Actively reflecting on my own social location, privilege, and biases
+• Actively reflecting on my own social location, privilege, biases, and knowledge

-• Using language that is inclusive, accessible, and trauma-informed, to the best of my knowledge
+• Using language that seeks to be inclusive, accessible, and trauma-informed

 I specialize in